 6. I Am… (1999)

-A rather peculiar album in Nas discography, I Am… doesn’t really get the credit it deserves for being a Nas album.
+A rather peculiar album in Nas’ discography, I Am… doesn’t get the credit it deserves for being a Nas album.
 What turns people away from I Am… was the shaky rollout Nas endured.
-For many that don’t know, this album was leaked two months prior from its initial release date, leaving Nas scurrying for a fresh batch of tracks to include.
+For those that don’t know, this album was leaked two months prior from its initial release date, leaving Nas scurrying for a fresh batch of tracks to include.
 When the album dropped, many were disappointed because the final product was nothing like the leaked version online, leaving a bad reputation on I Am… despite its commercial success.
 The lead singles for the album gained traction in the streets and the charts.
 The DJ Premier-produced “Nas Is Like” still rings in the ears of hip-hop heads while the Puff Daddy assisted, “Hate Me Now” created a tremendous build-up to the album’s release.

 Best tracks: “Nas Is Like”, “Undying Love”, “Favor for a Favor”, “Small World”

 5. Life Is Good (2012)

 Nas’ most mature record to date – this album is Nas coming to terms with things occurring in his personal life.
 Everything from his recent divorce to his daughter growing up, Nas spills out every ounce of his personal life on this project.
 Almost every song on this album means something and represents a part of Nas’ life one way or another.
 Songs like “Daughters” and “Reach Out” keep Nas in this zone of sentiment, but the good old Nas we know and love isn’t completely gone.